 - Environmental Health Management

 The Environmental Health Legislation Database identifies legislation related to these topic areas from introduction, through the legislative process, to adoption, to the Governor’s desk, to final enactment.
 The progress of each bill is updated twice monthly through the end of that state’s session.

 Legislative Summaries: NCSL summarizes the environmental health bills and topics covered by the state legislatures at the end of state legislative sessions.

-Legislative Totals: For the 2014 legislative sessions, the Environmental Health Database has identified 2518 bills from 46 states (Montana, Nevada, North Dakota and Texas did not schedule a regular session in 2014).
-In 2013, a total of 2276 bills were introduced in every state, DC and Puerto Rico, with 553 becoming enacted.
-In 2012, 1381 bills were introduced with 182 being enacted from the 46 states in session.
+Legislative Totals: For the 2014 legislative sessions, the Environmental Health Database has identified 2794 bills from 46 states with 559 becoming enacted (Montana, Nevada, North Dakota and Texas did not schedule a regular session in 2014).

 For a complete listing of legislative updates, please visit the environmental legislative updates or use the terms below for a more comprehensive, database-wide search.